Daniel3dartist/Go.Token/README.md

 # About the project

-This project is developed using the Godot open source game engine.
+This project is being developed using Godot Game Engine.

+For more information about Godot visit [godotengine.org](https://godotengine.org/).

 Engine version:
 - Godot 4.2.2